ravindrareddychitla/ravindrareddychitla/README.md

 - 👋 Hi, I’m @ravindrareddychitla
 - 👀 I’m interested in Crypto, Web3, Blockchain, DAOs, NFTs and Metaverse
 - 🌱 I’m currently learning Web3 Marketing and Development and More
-- 💞️ I’m looking to collaborate on Web3 Marketing and Development
+- 💞️ I’m looking to collaborate with individuals building/working with Web3 projects
 - 📫 How to reach me ...ravindrareddychitla@gmail.com | https://www.linkedin.com/in/ravindrareddychitla/

 <!---